 About this campaign

 The Eleven Eleven Twelve Foundation is thus embarking on indigenous tree planting exercise in Nigeria, to help curb deforestation, hunger (loss of farmlands) flooding and erosion in the country.
-Our plan is to plant Ten thousand (10,000) trees this year 2021.
+Our plan is to plant Ten thousand (10,000) trees in a year in four phases.
 We have chosen to plant indigenous plants in-order to preserve plants native to the regions.
 This is because protection of the flora also helps protect the fauna in the region from going extinct.

 Join us in taking climate action to curb the effects of deforestation and greenhouse gas emissions in these communities.

 N800.00 for indigenous trees, native to the community

 We are looking to raise N2,500,000.00 ($5,500.00) to plant 2,500 trees in these communities.